web-auth/webauthn-framework/doc/easy/Attestation.md

     $serverRequest
 );

-// The user entity and the public key credential source can now be stored using theeir repository
+// The user entity and the public key credential source can now be stored using their repository
+// The Public Key Credential Source repository must implement Webauthn\PublicKeyCredentialSourceRepository
 $publicKeyCredentialSourceRepository->saveCredentialSource($publicKeyCredentialSource);

+// There is no requirement for the Public Key Credential User Entity repository
+// You are free to implement the service you need.
+It just has to get and store Webauthn\PublicKeyCredentialUserEntity objects.
 $userEntityRepository->save($userEntity);
 ```